 This is a big question.
 With coffee being highly subjective, it’s really all down to your personal taste preferences.

-But to be honest, it's really about letting your tastebuds do all the work.
+But to be honest, it's really about letting your taste buds do all the work.
 And that means experimenting until you find a coffee you like.
-There are other factors to consider however.
-For example, taste, quality, price, reliability and support from your roaster.
+There are other factors to consider, however—for example, taste, quality, price, reliability and support from your roaster.

 Ground Coffee Shopping Checklist